 Alleged transfer of funds from companies linked to Charles Antonucci, former president of the now-shuttered Park Avenue Bank, back to him and then reinvested in the bank.
 (Click image for larger version.)

-Marking the first ever prosecution of alleged fraud against the Trouble Asset Relief Program, Charles Antonucci, the former president of the Park Avenue Bank, now shuttered, was arrested this morning and charged with embezzlement, bribery and allegedly trying to defraud the program of $11.2 million.
+Marking the first ever prosecution of alleged fraud against the Trouble Asset Relief Program, Charles Antonucci, the former president of the Park Avenue Bank was arrested this morning and charged with embezzlement, bribery and allegedly trying to defraud the program of $11.2 million.

-U.S. Attorney Preet Bharara in New York warned that while this was the first ever TARP prosecution, his office had recently ramped up staffing and expected the probe to continue.
-“We expect [this] will not be the last,” Bharara said.
+U.S. Attorney Preet Bharara, speaking at a press conference at his office in Lower Manhatta, warned that while this was the first ever TARP prosecution, his office had recently ramped up staffing and expected the probe to continue.
+“We expect [this] will not be the last.”

-Federal prosecutors allege that Antonucci approved loans and lines of credit to companies that he invested in, made false statements to federal regulators to apply for TARP funds and arranged for the bank to lease properties that he personally owned in New York.
-Antonucci is also charged with defrauding a church in Coral Springs.
+Federal prosecutors allege that Antonucci approved loans and lines of credit to companies that he invested in, made false statements to federal regulators to apply for TARP funds and arranged for the bank to lease properties that he personally owned at 2 Broad Street and 48 Jackson Street in Fishkill, NY.

 “Antonucci allegedly put his personal greed ahead of his professional duty, deliberated and repeatedly deceived regulators and even attempted to obtain through fraud more than $11 million in taxpayer rescue funds through the Troubled Asset Relief program or TARP,” Bharara said.

 Antonucci’s attorney, Charles Stillman, said he just received a copy of the charges and would not immediately comment.